 Field Description 7 APICLK Autonomous Periodical Interrupt Clock Select Bit - Selects the clock source for the API.
 Writable only if APIFE = 0.
 APICLK cannot be changed if APIFE is set by the same write operation.
 O Autonomous periodical interrupt clock used as source.
 1 Bus Clock used as source.
 4 APIES Autonomous Periodical Interrupt External Select Bit - Selects the waveform at the external pin API_EXTCLK as shown in Figure 7-19.
 See device level specification for connectivity of API_EXTCLK pin.
-If APIEA and APIFE are set, at the external pin API_EXTCLK periodic high pulses are visible at the end of every selected period with the size of half of the minimum period (APIR=0x0000 in Table 7-19).
-APIEA and APIFE are set, at the external pin API_EXTCLK a clock is visible with 2 times the selected A Period.
+0 If APIEA and APIFE are set, at the external pin API_EXTCLK periodic high pulses are visible at the end of every selected period with the size of half of the min period (APIR=0x0000 in Table 7-19).
+1 If APIEA and APIFE are set, at the external pin API_EXTCLK a clock is visible with 2 times the selected API Period.
 3 APIEA Autonomous Periodical Interrupt External Access Enable Bit - If set, the waveform selected by bit APIES can be accessed externally.
 See device level specification for connectivity.
 0 Waveform selected by APIES can not be accessed externally.
 1 Waveform selected by APIES can be accessed externally, if APIFE is set.
-2 APIFE 1 APIE Autonomous Periodical Interrupt Enable Bit O API interrupt request is disabled.
-1 API interrupt will be requested whenever APIF is set.
+2 APIFE Autonomous Periodical Interrupt Feature Enable Bit - Enables the API feature and starts the API timer when set.
+O Autonomous periodical interrupt is disabled.
+1 Autonomous periodical interrupt is enabled and timer starts running.
+1 APIE Autonomous Periodical Interrupt Enable Bit O API interrupt request is disabled.
+API interrupt will be requested whenever APIF is set.
 0 APIF Autonomous Periodical Interrupt Flag - APIF is set to 1 when the in the API configured time has elapsed.
 This flag can only be cleared by writing a 1.
 Writing a 0 has no effect.
 If enabled (APIE = 1), APIF causes an interrupt request.
 O API time-out has not yet occurred.
 API time-out has occurred.